openshift/enhancements/dev-guide/cluster-fleet-evaluation.md

 cluster.
 However, if the _ConditionStatus_ is _false_, or it's _true_ but the _Reason_ does not include the _Reason_ you are expecting, the change doesn't affect the cluster.
 You can join multiple _Reason_ to test multiple scenarios.
+This approach will get the cluster state into the in-cluster `cluster_operator_conditions` Prometheus metric, which is already exported through Telemetry.
+It will also get the cluster state into Insights, which is already collecting ClusterOperator resources.

 Now release the detection logic to master and [backport](https://docs.google.com/document/d/1PC87sSFa_zGCk95kXDW-wrVxnlgBmkHqpOgQnd4bbUw/edit)